Allen Robinson: 2015

 The following season, Robinson was named one of the regular season starters, along with fellow second-year player Allen Hurns.

 In the season opener, he caught one pass for 27 receiving yards in a 9–20 loss to the Carolina Panthers.
-The next game, Robinson caught six passes for a season-high 155 receiving yards and scored two receiving touchdowns during a 23–20 victory over the Miami Dolphins On October 11, he had seven receptions for 72 receiving yards and two receiving touchdowns in the 38–31 loss to the Tampa Bay Buccaneers.
+The next game, Robinson caught six passes for a season-high 155 receiving yards and scored two receiving touchdowns during a 23–20 victory over the Dolphins On October 11, he had seven receptions for 72 receiving yards and two receiving touchdowns in the 38–31 loss to the Tampa Bay Buccaneers.
 In the next game on October 18, he had six receptions for 86 receiving yards and a receiving touchdown in the 31–20 loss to the Houston Texans.
 The next week, he had six receptions for 98 receiving yards and a receiving touchdown in a 34–31 victory over the Buffalo Bills.
 On November 8, he had six receptions for 121 receiving yards in the 28–23 victory over the New York Jets.
-On November 19, he had five receptions for 113 receiving yards in a 19–13 victory over the Tennessee Titans.
-On December 20, Robinson caught a season-high 10 receptions for 153 receiving yards and a season-high three receiving touchdowns during a 39–42 loss to the Tennessee Titans.
+On November 19, he had five receptions for 113 receiving yards in a 19–13 victory over the Titans.
+On December 20, Robinson caught a season-high 10 receptions for 153 receiving yards and a season-high three receiving touchdowns during a 39–42 loss to the Titans.
 On December 27, he had six receptions for 151 receiving yards and a receiving touchdown in the 38–27 loss to the New Orleans Saints.
 His receiving touchdown in the game was a 90-yard reception, which was the longest in the NFL for the 2015 season and the longest play from scrimmage in franchise history.
 In the regular season finale on January 3, 2016, he had five receptions for 108 receiving yards in a 30–6 loss to the Houston Texans as the Jaguars finished with a 5–11 record.

 Robinson finished his second season with 80 receptions for 1,400 receiving yards and 14 touchdown receptions.
 He led the Jaguars in receptions, receiving yards, and receiving touchdowns during the 2015 season and was the first Jaguars' receiver since Jimmy Smith in 2005 to have over 1,000 receiving yards in a single season.
 Robinson recorded the second-most receiving yards in a season in franchise history at the time.
 He, along with Doug Baldwin and Brandon Marshall, tied for the league lead in receiving touchdowns with 14.
 He was the first player in franchise history to be a league leader in receiving touchdowns in a single season.

 Robinson was named as a first alternate to the 2016 Pro Bowl and replaced Calvin Johnson, who was unable to participate due to injury.
 He was ranked 31st by his fellow players on the NFL Top 100 Players of 2016.

 After Robinson and Hurns both had breakout seasons in 2015 with over 60 receptions, 1,000 receiving yards, and 10 touchdown receptions each, they were nicknamed "Thunder and Lightning" and "The Allen Brothers".